2025: Kennedy Space Center & Cape Canaveral Launch Schedule

 Artemis

-President Trump had set NASA the target of landing astronauts on the Moon by 2024 under Project Artemis.
+President Trump had set NASA the target of landing astronauts on the moon by 2024 under Project Artemis.

-• Dynetics proposed their single-stage Dynetics Human Landing System (DHLS) in partnership with Sierra Nevada Corp. to launch on the ULA Vulcan launch system.
+• Dynetics proposed their single-stage Dynetics Human Landing System (DHLS) in partnership with Sierra Nevada Corp. to launch the ULA Vulcan launch system.

-It was expected that NASA would award two contracts but due to budget constraints, in April 2021, NASA announced that they had awarded a single $2.89bn contract to SpaceX to build a lander based on their Starship craft.
+It was expected that NASA would award two contracts, but due to budget constraints, in April 2021, NASA announced that they had awarded a single $2.89bn contract to SpaceX to build a lander based on their Starship craft.
 It will be known as the Human Landing System (HLS).

 Visiting a Space Launch